 Support and direct assistance for your workplace - includes small businesses, nonprofits, performers, freelancers, gig workers, and more

-Please fill out the Economic Impact Survey if you are business owner, nonprofit, freelancer, gig worker, performer located in King, Pierce, or Snohomish counties.
+Please fill out the second round of the Economic Impact Survey if you are business owner, nonprofit, freelancer, gig worker, performer located in King, Pierce, or Snohomish counties.
 This survey provides the opportunity for you to reach out for help and get “back to business” as quickly as possible.
 It will help identify the extent of the economic impacts, suggest ways to speed recovery, and support requests for state and federal emergency funding.

 Emergency Loans: Small Biz Guide & Checklist (US Chamber of Commerce)